-Other than as noted in the accounting policies, land and buildings were valued in 1993 at depreciated replacement cost by a firm of independent chartered surveyors.
+Land and buildings were valued in 1993 at depreciated replacement cost by a firm of independent chartered surveyors.
 Other tangible fixed assets inherited from the LEA at incorporation have been valued by the College on a depreciated replacement cost basis with the assistance of independent professional advice.